we publish various adult fiction and non-fiction titles with a focus on travel, adventure, Asian culture and history

 Chen calmly added that while he has a lot of mainland friends and likes them a lot, he often tells them that he will talk about unity when they learn to close bathroom doors.

 As a result of these “insensitive” statements, his works were banned from the majority of China mainland streaming music platforms.
-Of course, he was also banned from performing.
+Of course, he was also banned from performing there.
 Most performers would quickly retract his/her statements and apologise, but then, he is Chen Sheng.